brandontrabucco/off-policy/README.md

 ### Checkpoints

 Checkpoints and diagnostic information will be saved in a new `ant` folder given by the `--logdir` command line argument.
 This folder will contain a file with a name like `events.out.tfevents`, and several checkpoints with a name like `ckpt-`.
-By default, when training is initialized, an existing checkpoint will be searched for and loaded from the `--logdir` folder, which includes the replay buffer, optimizer states, and neural network weights.
+When training initializes, an existing checkpoint will be loaded from the `--logdir` folder, which includes the replay buffer, optimizers, and weights.

 ### Visualization